rudra321/tetreasy/README.md

-#TETRIS
+# Tetris

-This folder contain 4 files.
+This folder contain few files.
+Download the folder and run main file.

-Just download and run the main file.
+And play the game :).

-Made with contribution of my friends.
+Made with help of my friends.